phpMussel/Docs/readme.en.md

 Quarantined as "1595142388-2e017ea9ac1478e45dc15794a1fc18c0.qfu".
 ```

-A "scan kills" entry typically includes the following information:
+These log entries typically includes the following information:
 - The date and time that the upload was blocked.
 - The IP address where the upload originated from.
 - The reason why the file was blocked (what was detected).